 The Genetic Improvement Program has used conventional techniques without the use of transgenics, that is, without the transfer of genes from one organism to another but supported by the latest technological advances for early selection and propagation technologies.
 This has led to the more rapid growth of CMPC's planted species.

-To meet the sustainability objectives established by the company, it performs systematic and periodic audits of the forests, verifying that the implemented Environmental and Social Management System operates according to plan.
+forestal mininco territorially manages the forest heritage of cmpc in chile. to meet the sustainability objectives established by the company, it performs systematic and periodic audits of the forests, verifying that the implemented environmental and social management system operates according to plan.

 Through this process, the forest owner demonstrates that its forestry operations are socially beneficial and managed in an environmentally responsible and economically viable manner.